Dutch Baby

 This post may contain affiliate links.
 Read my full disclosure policy.

-Sometimes called a German pancake, a Dutch Baby is a big, puffy, family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
+Sometimes called a German pancake, a Dutch Baby is a family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
 It never fails to get “oohs” and “ahhs” when you bring it to the table, and it’s surprisingly easy to make.
-Just whirl the batter in a blender, pour it into a sizzling-hot, buttered skillet, and pop it in the oven.
+Just whirl the batter in a blender, pour it into a piping-hot buttered skillet, and pop it in the oven.
 As it bakes, the sides rise dramatically, creating a golden, puffy crust with a tender, eggy middle.

 Dutch babies do deflate quickly as they cool, so be sure to have everyone ready when you pull it out for maximum wow factor.
 To serve, dust with powdered sugar, add fresh berries if you like, and slice into wedges to drizzle with maple syrup.
+After you fall in love with this one, try my ham and cheese oven-puffed pancake—it’s a savory take on the classic Dutch baby recipe.

 Why Is It Called A Dutch Baby?

 The name “Dutch baby” is somewhat misleading, as this dish is neither Dutch in origin nor related to babies!
 This name actually stems from a mispronunciation.
 The story dates back to the early 20th century at Manca’s Cafe, a family-owned restaurant in Seattle, where the dish was first popularized.
-Originally called a “Deutsch (German) baby” due to its German pancake roots, the owner’s daughter mispronounced “Deutsch” as “Dutch”—and the charming name “Dutch baby” was born!
+Originally called a “Deutsch (German) baby” due to its German pancake roots, the owner’s daughter mispronounced “Deutsch” as “Dutch”—and the charming name “Dutch baby” was born.

 What You’ll Need To Make A Dutch Baby